Mercury Theatre, Auckland

 The Mercury Theatre is a theatre in Auckland, New Zealand, located on Mercury Lane, off Karangahape Road.
 It was home to a theatre company of the same name for two decades.
 It was built in 1910 by the architect Edward Bartley and is the oldest surviving theatre in Auckland.
 Built in the Edwardian Baroque style, it was initially known as the Kings Theatre.
 On being converted into a cinema in 1926, a new entrance was built on Karangahape Road – this is now the Norman Ng Building.
-The building is a Category II listed building.
+The building gained a Category II listing from Heritage New Zealand in 1990.

 History

 From 1968 to 1991 it was the premises of the Mercury Theatre Company.
 In 1966 the Auckland Theatre Trust was established by Professor John C Reid.
 It raised finance to open the building as a professional theatre in 1968.
 The first production initiated by the theatre was The Admirable Crichton by J.M.
 Barrie.
 At least 12 productions were put on annually after this period ranging from children's pantomimes to serious tragedy-dramas including those by Shakespeare and Chekhov.
 Notable actors who performed at the theatre during their careers include Pam Ferris, Lee Grant, Roy Billing, George Henare, Michael Hurst and Ian Mune.
 Raymond Hawthorne joined the theatre in 1971 and worked as an actor, director and a tutor and became artistic director of the theatre in 1985 until its closure in 1992.

 Although the theatre steadily attracted visitors, the extravagance of the theatre productions and running costs forced the Mercury Theatre as it was to close in 1992.